-The Secondary School Admissions Test, or SSAT, is a standardized entrance exam taken by students in grades 5 through 11 seeking admission into independent schools.
-It is a four-section, multiple-choice exam administered by the Secondary School Admission Test Board.
+Huntington SSAT Prep prepares students in grades 5-11 to take the Secondary School Admissions Test, or SSAT, to gain admission into independent schools.
+The SSAT is a four-section, multiple-choice exam administered by the Secondary School Admission Test Board.
 The SSAT is designed to measure student ability.
 It is not an achievement test and does not focus on memorized information.
-There are two levels of the SSAT, Upper and Lower.
-The Upper exam is used for admissions into high school and the Lower exam is used for admissions into middle school.

 Schools use SSAT scores to assess how well students might do academically in their school settings.
 It is a common measurement of your academic capabilities, separate from school records.
 For students in grades 7 through 11, the SSAT will predict how well these same students might score on their 12th grade SAT.
 For more information, click here.